smartsupp/smartsupp.github.io/index.md

 ####  Inline chat box

-Embed chat box in any position on your website instead of using classic chat box in the corner of the screen.
+Embed chat box directly in your site and choose where you want to display it instead of using classic chat box position in the bottom right corner of the screen.

 ####  Chat box design customization